Introduction to Renal Diagnostics

 - Reduced surface area of filtration that also reduces the total area for permeability.

-Reduction of blood pressure in arteries alters filtration thus favoring fall in glomerular filtration rate.
-This may be due to
+Reduction of blood pressure in arteries alters filtration, thus favoring a fall in the glomerular filtration rate.
+This may be due to:

-Increase in oncotic pressure that reduces glomerular filtration rate may arise from
+An increase in the oncotic pressure that reduces glomerular filtration rate may arise from:

 - Edema within the renal capsule that obstructs the flow of blood.